-Figure 5: Refinances and Predominant Purpose Class
+Figure 5: Refinances and Predominant Purpose Class Elements to consider when reporting an internal or external refinance

 Example 4: Additional finance for a different purpose

 Consider a household approved for additional finance (by their current lender) for personal purposes, for example buying a car, on top of an existing housing loan.
 The relevant test in applying the predominant purpose principle is whether the balance of the new finance for a personal purpose is greater than the outstanding balance on the original housing loan.